 What you can do to celebrate a smoke free, green Diwali

-New Delhi, Oct 15: Experts have pitched for celebrating a smoke-free green Diwali and urged the government and the public to take necessary steps to create a pollution free environment during the festival of lights.
+New Delhi, Oct 15: Experts have pitched for celebrating a smoke-free green Diwali and urged the government and the public to take necessary steps to create a pollution-free environment during the festival of lights.

 Leading pulmonologists urged the public to revive traditional practices such as planting saplings, lighting earthen lamps, creating rangolis with eco-friendly colours, and using traditional oil diyas and wax candles as a first step towards combating the dangerous levels of air pollution in Delhi.